 The first home video games were marketed as a family activity.
 Go Google some Odyssey ads and you'll see families crowded around TVs.
 The Wii returned home game consoles to their roots.
 The Wii's final days are a reflection of that with late releases like Just Dance 20XX and Skylanders Trap Team.

-As of this update (July 2018) the last game released for the original Wii is Just Dance 2018 but Just Dance 2019 has been announced for it later this year.
-They will probably sell a few thousand copies over Christmastime to people who have a Wii hooked-up and want something to play on New Years Eve.
+As of this update (November 2018) the last game released for the original Wii is Just Dance 2019.
+It will probably sell a few thousand copies over Christmastime to people who have a Wii hooked-up and want something to play on New Years Eve.

-Since Just Dance 2019 was also announced for the Wii U I think it's likely these two systems will end with the same game, whether it be Just Dance 2019 or some later annual update.
+Just Dance 2019 is also the last physical Wii U release as of now.
+I think it's likely these two systems will end with the same game, whether it be Just Dance 2019 or some later annual update.
+There's also an outlying chance that the Wii U will get a download-only game after the final physical release.

 My prediction: %&$# it - Just Dance 2025